 When the action plan has been made, it’s important to keep it up to date.
 It’s recommended to schedule 10-15 minutes on every monthly/bi-monthly/quarterly meeting with the team to update the progress.
 Regularly prioritizing check-in's and making real-time adjustments with the team ensures that the team will sustain its focus and make progress further on.
 To adjust the progress, proceed by:

-- Click on the name of the objective you would like to edit
+- Click on the name of the action you would like to edit

-When working on completing the objective, you can set status depending on how the progress goes.
+When working on completing the action, you can set a status depending on how the progress goes.
 You can choose between: On track, Behind and At risk.